SemanticMediaWiki/SemanticMediaWiki/docs/architecture/README.md

 - A `class` has a defined responsibility and boundary
 - Dependency injection goes before inheritance, meaning that all objects used in a class should be injected.
 - Instance creation (e.g. `new Foo( ... )`) is delegated to a factory service
+- Object interaction with MediaWiki objects should be done using accessors in the `SMW\MediaWiki` namespace
 - A factory service should avoid using conditionals (`if ... then ...`) to create an instance
 - Instance creation and dependency injection are done using a service locator or dependency builder
 - The top-level namespace is `SMW` and each component should be placed in a namespace that represents the main responsibility of the component